johnsto/notroller/README.md

 =========

-**`notroller` registers itself as a uinput gamepad that can be controlled via an unsecured webpage.
-For demo/proof-of-concept purposes only.**
+**`notroller` registers itself as a uinput gamepad that can be controlled via an unsecured webpage.**

-This code used to work well, but it appears inputs are being interpreted incorrectly in this version.
+This exists for demo/proof-of-concept purposes only and is filled with bugs, missing functionality, and broken dreams.
+Truth be told, this is really not a great substitute for an old-fasioned, plastic injection-moulded physical controller!

 ## Requirements
 Linux and Go 1.1 or later, as well as `uinput-devel` (or your distribution's